totxprex/event-ticket-booking-system-assesment/README.md

 - Hit endpoint _POST Book a ticket for a user_ to book a ticket for the event and save in orders table
 - Try _POST Cancel a booking for a user_ endpoint to mark booking/order status as cancelled in the database
 - _Retrieve the current status of an event_ is for retreieving saved orders/bookings in orders table in orders.db

+**Explore SQLite DB**
+Open orders.db in root with DB Browser for SQLite to explore database.